-Disturbance rejection: Figure 6 has shown the power disturbance elimination in BSC and FBSC.
+Disturbance rejection: Figure 3 has shown the power disturbance elimination in BSC and FBSC.
 The main target in this controller is disturbance rejection as well as the other responses.
 A band limited white noise with predefined of 40% the power of input signal is applied to BSC and FBSC.
 It found fairly fluctuations in trajectory responses.
-As mentioned earlier, BSC works very well
+As mentioned earlier, BSC works very well when all parameters are known, or we have a limitation uncertainty in parameters.

-Figure 6.
-FBSC and BSC for first, second and third joint trajectory with disturbance.
+Figure 3: FBSC and BSC for first, second and third joint trajectory with disturbance.

-Among above graph (6) relating to step trajectory following with external disturbance, BSC and FBSC have fairly fluctuations.
+Among above graph (3) relating to step trajectory following with external disturbance, BSC and FBSC have fairly fluctuations.
 By comparing some control parameters such as overshoot, rise time, steady state and RMS error it is computed that the FBSC's overshoot (1.6%) is lower than BSC's (3%).
 Both of them have about the same rise time; FBSC (0.5 sec) and BSC (0.49 sec).